carbon-design-system/sveld/README.md

 For Svelte 5 compatibility, `sveld` automatically generates optional snippet props for all slots.
 This allows consumers to use either the traditional slot syntax or Svelte 5's `{#snippet}` syntax.

 When parsing runes components, `sveld` maps `{@render ...}` calls back into the same slot metadata used for traditional `<slot>` declarations.
 Reserved snippet props such as `children`, along with named snippet props discovered from `{@render ...}`, are represented through `slots` metadata and generated snippet prop types rather than duplicated in the `props` output.

+Positional snippet calls such as `{@render row?.(item, index)}` are preserved as typed props when the prop itself has an explicit type like `Snippet<[Item, number]>`.
+They are not converted into synthetic slot metadata.

 For slots with props (e.g., `let:prop`), the generated type uses a Snippet-compatible signature: